ispikit/ispikit_web_client/README.md

 # 1. Trying the sample application

 * Copy the 3 files (`audioRecorder.js`, `audioRecorderWorker.js`, `wsispikit.html`) into a location served by a web server and open wsispikit.html with Google Chrome or Firefox.
 Web audio does not work if the page is served from "file://...".
-* Enter a sentence in the input field.
+* Enter one or a few sentences in the input field.
+Each sentence should include no punctuation, sentences are comma separated, without extra space (e.g: "sentence one,sentence two,sentence three").
-* Press `Start` and read the sentence.
+* Press `Start` and read one of the sentences.
 * While you read, the audio volume is updated.
 * Press `stop`.
 * You should see the result or possibly an error message.